jsusanto/medibank_api_challenge/README.md

 ## Prerequisites
 1. LAMP (Linux, Apache, MySQL, PHP) stacks has been installed in your environment. <br/>
-   Place this code in the DOCUMENT_ROOT of your web server.
+   Place this code in the DOCUMENT_ROOT of your web server. <br/>
+   <b>PHP 7.3 above, enable php-mbstring, enable php-xml</b>
 2. Composer is installed in your environment. <br/>
    Refer to: https://getcomposer.org/download/